List of monarchs of Aleppo: Non-dynastic

-Hamdanid Dynasty restored
+Restoration of Ḥamdāni Emirs

-Lu'lu' Dynasty
+Lu'lu' Emirs

 Lu'lu' al-Kabir was a slave and then chamberlain of Sa'd al-Dawla.
 He married his daughter to Sa'id al-Dawla, and after the latter's death, he assumed direct power over Aleppo.
 At first, he served as guardians to Sa'id al-Dawla's sons Abu'l-Hasan Ali and Abu'l-Ma'ali Sharif.
 In 1004, he had them exiled to Egypt and assumed full control of the city.

 Non-dynastic

 In 1016, a rebellion broke out in the city and Fath al-Qal'i, custodian of the Citadel of Aleppo, opened the doors for the rebels causing Mansur to flee.
-Fath accepted the authority of the Fatimid Caliph and, after a brief rule, ceded Aleppo to the caliph in return for the treasury and the rule of Tyre.
+Fath al-Qal'i accepted the authority of the Fatimid Caliph and, after a brief rule, ceded Aleppo to the caliph in return for the treasury and the rule of Tyre.

-Fatimid Caliphate
+Fatimi Emirs

 Al-Hakim appointed Aziz al-Dawla as the first Fatimid governor of Aleppo, but in 1020, Aziz declared his independence, and ruled for two years before being assassinated by a Fatimid agent.

-Mirdasid Dynasty
+Mirdāsiyyīn Emirs

 The Mirdasids conquered Aleppo in 1024 and kept their autonomy through political maneuvers, allying themselves with the Byzantines at times and the Fatimid at others.

 After the death of Salih, his sons Nasr and Thimal ruled together.
 In 1030, Nasr deposed Thimal and ruled solely until killed by Anushtakin al-Dizbari, the Fatimid governor of Damascus.
 Thimal regained Aleppo briefly in 1038 when the Fatimid army retook the city, returning it to Fatimid rule.